isomerpages/govtech-stp/_traveller-resources/Info on Stay Home Notice/stay-home-notice-shn.md

 ### SHN Start and End Date

-SHN will begin <u>immediately</u> from the time the notice is issued on the day of the traveller's arrival in Singapore.
+SHN will begin <b>immediately</b> from the time the notice is issued on the day of the traveller's arrival in Singapore.
 It will remain in effect until the traveller is notified of a negative test result from the final PCR test taken at the end of the SHN.

 Travellers serving their SHN at a place of residence or self-sourced accommodation may end their SHN immediately upon receipt of the negative PCR test result at the end of their SHN.

-For travellers serving SHN in an SDF, <u>the SDF will inform the traveller of the check-out time after it receives confirmation of the negative COVID-19 test result from the relevant government agency</u>.
+For travellers serving SHN in an SDF, <b>the SDF will inform the traveller of the check-out time after it receives confirmation of the negative COVID-19 test result from the relevant government agency</b>.
 Travellers will only be allowed to leave the SDF thereafter.

 Reflected in the table below are two examples of indicative SHN durations.
 You may also [click here](/shn-calculator) to calculate the estimated end date of your SHN.